yegor256/blog/_drafts/_rev.md

 you are ready to release if your people provide you what you need.
-Obviously, you don't need them [_to work_]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}), you need their _results_, such as a list of emails, a new feature, a bug fix, a new document, or maybe a new UI mockup.
+Obviously, you don't need them [_to work_]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}), you need their _results_, such as a list of emails, a new feature, a bug fix, a new document, or maybe a new UI mock-up.

 You, as a pragmatic and smart project manager, define what the project needs from its participants, you put a _price tag_ on each need, and let programmers